 Our second drug candidate, Liposomal Bcl-2 ("BP1002"), targets the protein Bcl-2, which is responsible for driving cell survival in up to 60% of all cancers.
-On November 21, 2019, we announced that the FDA cleared an IND application for BP1002.
+On November 21, 2019, we announced that the FDA cleared an Investigational New Drug ("IND") application for BP1002.
 An initial Phase 1 clinical trial will evaluate the ability of BP1002 to treat refractory/relapsed lymphoma and chronic lymphocytic leukemia patients.
-The Phase 1 clinical trial is expected to be conducted at several leading cancer centers, including The University of Texas MD Anderson Cancer Center ("MD Anderson"), the Georgia Cancer Center and the Sarah Cannon Research Institute.
+The Phase 1 clinical trial is being conducted at several leading cancer centers, including The University of Texas MD Anderson Cancer Center, the Georgia Cancer Center and the Sarah Cannon Research Institute.
+Ian W. Flynn, MD is the national coordinating Principal Investigator for the Phase 1 trial.
+Dr. Flynn serves as the director of lymphoma research at the Sarah Cannon Research Institute.
+On November 19, 2020, we announced the enrollment and dosing of the first patient in the Phase 1 clinical trial.

-Our third drug candidate, Liposomal STAT3 ("BP1003"), targets the STAT3 protein and is currently in IND enabling studies as a potential treatment of pancreatic cancer, non-small cell lung cancer (NSCLC) and AML.
+Our third drug candidate, Liposomal STAT3 ("BP1003"), targets the STAT3 protein and is currently in IND enabling studies as a potential treatment of pancreatic cancer, non-small cell lung cancer ("NSCLC") and AML.
 Preclinical models have shown BP1003 to inhibit cell viability and STAT3 protein expression in NSCLC and AML cell lines.
 Further, BP1003 successfully penetrated pancreatic tumors and significantly enhanced the efficacy of gemcitabine, a treatment for patients with advanced pancreatic cancer, in a pancreatic cancer patient derived tumor model.
 Our lead indication for BP1003 is pancreatic cancer due to the severity of this disease and the lack of effective, life-extending treatments.
-We expect to complete several IND enabling studies of BP1003 in 2020.
-If those studies are successful, we expect to file an IND in late 2020 for the first-in-humans Phase 1 study of BP1003 in patients with refractory/metastatic solid tumors, including pancreatic, NSCLC and colorectal cancers.
+For example, pancreatic adenocarcinoma is projected to be the second most lethal cancer behind lung cancer by 2030.
+Typical survival for a metastatic pancreatic cancer patient is about three to six months from diagnosis.
+We expect to complete several IND enabling studies of BP1003 in 2021.
+If those studies are successful, our goal is to file an IND in 2021 for the first-in-humans Phase 1 study of BP1003 in patients with refractory, metastatic solid tumors, including pancreatic cancer and NSCLC.